Jean-Baptiste-Lasselle/laby/README.md

 ```

-# Configure and Run it
+# Load a static website to the static endpoint and start the Laby Server

-Inside the
+* First, stop the serer.
+Then execute :

 ```bash
 # ---- run env.